NicolasDuponchel/TeachingAndroid/ChuckNorrisJokes/README.md

     > :mag: *You can download and add [`JokeTouchHelper.kt`][JokeTouchHelper] to your project.
 Of course, this file needs to be completed... :innocent:*

-#### 3. Share jokes - WIP :hammer:
+#### 3. Share jokes

 * When clicking on share button, use `Intent` to share your joke.

     > :mag: *Have a look at method `Intent.createChooser(...)`*

-#### 4. Save jokes - WIP :hammer:
+#### 4. Save jokes
+In this part we'll use [`SharedPreferences`][SharedPreferences].

-* When clicking on start button, save corresponding Joke using *shared preferences*.
+* When clicking on :star: button, save associated Joke.
 Make sure star icon state is always correct.

+* Take care to "unsave" (remove from shared prefs) the joke when :star: button state pass from "on" to "off".

-* When starting app, add saved jokes to list then load other jokes.
+* When starting app, saved jokes should be displayed first in the list.

 #### 5. Pull to refresh